-Site administrator, on the other hand, is an administrative role specific to Tableau Server or Tableau Online deployments.
+Site administrator, on the other hand, is an administrative role specific to Tableau Server or Tableau Cloud deployments.
 The Tableau site administrator is fundamentally concerned with data content.
 The site administrator manages users and their access to projects, workbooks, and data sources.
 To learn about sites and how to plan your deployment for them, see What is a site

 In some small organizations a single administrator may manage the entirety of Tableau Server.
 But for bigger enterprise organizations, Tableau Server usually requires at least three administrative roles for management at scale.